Frequently Asked Questions – US

 - Register your script with either The Writers Guild or the U.S. Copyright Office.
 Registration is quick and easy, and will protect you and The Lab’s staff and volunteers.

 The Writers Guild of America, East, has offered the discounted price of $17 to Lab applicants who are not members of the Guild.
 Click HERE to register through the WGA.
 Choose the Student and NYWIFT/The Writers Lab option.

 - If you are entering from outside the U.S., please register your script with your local Writers Guild or U.S. copyright office.
 TWL also recommends THE SCRIPT VAULT for those outside the U.S.

 What are the submission period and fees?

 Submission windows and fee structures are below.
-Please note, there is only one submission period and no deadline extensions.
+Please note, there are no deadline extensions.

 For application discounts, the following proof of membership is required:

 - NYWIFT members must give their member ID.